Valuing Contingent Value Rights in Life Sciences Transactions

 Charles Higgins

-Charles is a Managing Director at Centri Business Consulting.
-He has more than 25 years of experience in providing fairness and solvency opinions in connection with going private transactions, spin-offs, related-party transactions, recapitalizations, and restructurings.
+Charles is a Partner at Centri Business Consulting.
+He has more than 30 years of experience in providing fairness and solvency opinions in connection with going private transactions, spin-offs, related-party transactions, recapitalizations, and restructurings.
 He Joined Centri in March 2021, where he utilizes his skillset across a wide variety of industries, including technology, life sciences, healthcare, manufacturing, retail, professional services, and alternative energy.
 View Charles Higgins's Full Bio

 About Centri Business Consulting, LLC